ChristopherGabba/react-native-nitro-audio-manager/README.md

 ## AudioSession (IOS) / AudioFocus (Android) Management

+On iOS, configuring audio sessions is done manually via configuring categories, modes, options, and preferences.

+Newer android phones / later SDK versions (version 33+) handle Android focus automatically within the phone so applying some of these settings may not function on later systems.

-Because of the uniqueness required for each platform, a decision was made to allow flexibility with configuring, activating, and deactivating for each platform.
+Because of the uniqueness required for each platform and the occasional need to just set one platform (the other may work naturally), a decision was made to allow flexibility with configuring, activating, and deactivating for each platform.

 ### `configureAudio(params): void`